vtex-apps/io-documentation/docs/en/Recipes/development/io-apps-naming-guidelines.md

 ## Version

-We follow the [Semantic Versioning specification](https://semver.org/) for versioning our apps, which differences how we release new version.
+We follow the [Semantic Versioning specification](https://semver.org/) for versioning our apps, which impacts on how we release new versions.
 For development, **you should always start with major 0**, so, for new apps, **don't request whitelist for majors 1 or greater**.

-When publishing the app, making it publicly available, **it should start with major 1**, like `1.0.0`.

 If you want to know more about VTEX versioning and release process, check [this doc](https://vtex.io/docs/recipes/development/releasing-a-new-app-version/) on our VTEX IO documentation.